united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/management-console/_index.md

 ## Web Application

-The client-side Web Application enables users to register, add, and manage instances, and monitor the infrastructure within the United Manufacturing Hub.
+The client-side Web Application, available at [management.umh.app](https://management.umh.app/) enables users to register, add, and manage instances, and monitor the infrastructure within the United Manufacturing Hub.
 All communications between the Web Application and the user's devices are end-to-end encrypted, ensuring complete confidentiality from the backend.

 ## Management Companion

-Deployed on each UMH instance, the Management Companion acts as an agent responsible for decrypting messages from the Backend and executing requested actions.
-Responses are end-to-end encrypted, maintaining a secure and opaque channel to the Backend.
+Deployed on each UMH instance, the Management Companion acts as an agent responsible for decrypting messages coming from the user via the Backend and executing requested actions.
+Responses are end-to-end encrypted as well, maintaining a secure and opaque channel to the Backend.

 ## Backend